ParkmobileHackatrain/2019/README.md

 # POST /parking/register <a name="startbytime"></a>

 ### Description
-Creates a parking right with specified period of time and amount.
+Creates a parking action with specified period of time and amount.

 ### Parameters
 | Type | Name | Required | Description | Schema | Default |